 - A dislocated worker.
-This is any certified employe who: - Has been terminated or laid-off or has received a notice of termination or layoff, is eligible for or has exhausted entitlement to unemployment compensation, and is unlikely to return to the previous industry or occupation. - 2.
-Has been terminated, or received a notice of termination of employment, as a result of any permanent closure of a plant or facility, - Is long-term unemployed and has limited opportunities for employment in the same or similar occupation in the area in which he or she resides, including an older person who may have substantial barriers to employment because of age, or - Was self-employed (including farmers) and is unemployed because of general economic conditions in the community where he or she resides or because of natural disasters. - A resident of an empowerment zone, or an enterprise community, that the U.S. government designates. - A person who is employed in an unsubsidized job but meets the eligibility requirements for a Wisconsin Works employment position. - A person who is employed in a trial job in the Wisconsin Works trial job program. - A person who is eligible for child care assistance under the Wisconsin Works program.
+This is any certified employe who: - (a) Has been terminated or laid off, or who has received a notice of termination or layoff, from employment; - (b) (l) Is eligible for or has exhausted entitlement to unemployment compensation; or - (II) Has been employed for a duration sufficient to demonstrate, to the appropriate entity at a one-stop center referred to in section 2864(c), title 29 USC, attachment to the workforce, but is not eligible for unemployment compensation due to insufficient earnings or having performed services for an employer that were not covered under a State unemployment compensation law; and - (c) Is unlikely to return to a previous industry or occupation; - 2. (a) Has been terminated or laid off, or has received a notice of termination or layoff, from employment as a result of any permanent closure of, or any substantial layoff at, a plant, facility, or enterprise; - (b) Is employed at a facility at which the employer has made a general announcement that such facility will close within 180 days; or - (c) For purposes of eligibility to receive services other than training services described in section 2864(d)(4), title 29 USC, intensive services described in section 2864(d)(3), title USC, or supportive services, is employed at a facility at which the employer has made a general announcement that such facility will close; - Was self-employed (including employment as a farmer, a rancher, or a fisherman) but is unemployed as a result of general economic conditions in the community in which the individual resides or because of natural disasters; or - 4.
+Is a displaced homemaker. - A resident of an empowerment zone, or an enterprise community, that the U.S. government designates. - A person who is employed in an unsubsidized job but meets the eligibility requirements for a Wisconsin Works employment position. - A person who is employed in a trial job in the Wisconsin Works trial job program. - A person who is eligible for child care assistance under the Wisconsin Works program.